 www.anaheimfallfestival.org

 The 74-year tradition in downtown Anaheim is filled with live entertainment, game booths, arts and crafts, a pumpkin patch and trick-or-treating.
-Trick-or-treating for children up to 12 years old will begin at 4:30 p.m. and last as long as supplies do.
-A costume contest at noon will award cash prizes.
 The historic Halloween parade begins at 6 p.m. from West Street and will travel east down Broadway to Anaheim Boulevard.
-The haunted house, Anaheim’s Dungeon of Doom will begin 11 a.m. and run to 9 p.m.
-Organizers promise 12-foot spiders, skulls dancing in mid air and a kid turning into a gorilla.
+The haunted house, Anaheim's Dungeon of Doom, opens at 11 a.m. and runs to 10 p.m. each day of the festival Organizers promise 12-foot spiders, skulls dancing in mid air and a kid turning into a gorilla.
 No blood, guts or gore here, and it is said to be fun for the whole family.

 Haunted Garden at the Arboretum